James Bond Cars, Featuring the Classic Aston Martin

 Lotus Esprit Turbo

-Roger Moore drove this in "For Your Eyes Only" to a ski resort in Northern Italy.
+Roger Moore drove a Lotus Esprit Turbo in "For Your Eyes Only" to a ski resort in Northern Italy.
 It looks great with a pair of skis on top.
 In fact, it was suited to all sorts of exotic uses.

 |The Lotus in action underwater|